Codecademy/docs/content/python/concepts/enum/enum.md

   - 'paths/computer-science'
 ---

-**`Enum`** (short for _enumeration_) is a data type in Python used to define a set of named, immutable constants.
+**`Enum`** (short for _enumeration_) is a class in Python used to define a set of named, immutable constants.

-Enumerations make code more readable and maintainable by replacing **magic numbers** or strings with meaningful names.

-Enums are part of Python's built in `enum` module, introduced in Python 3.4.
+Enumerations improve code readability and maintainability by replacing magic numbers or strings with meaningful names.
+Enums are part of Python's built-in `enum` module, introduced in Python 3.4.

 > **Note:** Magic numbers are unclear, hardcoded values in code.
 For example, `80` in a speed-checking program might be confusing.
 Replacing it with an enum constant, like `SpeedLimit.HIGHWAY`, makes the code easier to read and maintain.